-The easiest to implement approach is to follow our related Convert EXE(s) to MSI tutorial.
+The easiest approach is to follow our related Convert EXE(s) to MSI tutorial.

 1. In Product Details Tab (Product Details Page) under "Add or Remove Programs (Control Panel)" group, uncheck the "Register product with Windows Installer" option.
 We don't want the wrapper to appear in "Control Panel" -> "Add or Remove Programs" as an installed program.